denoland/docs/deploy/tutorials/tutorial-postgres.md

+---
-# API server with Postgres
+title: "API server with Postgres"
+oldUrl:
+  - /deploy/docs/tutorial-postgres/
+---

 Postgres is a popular database for web applications because of its flexibility and ease of use.
 This guide will show you how to use Deno Deploy with Postgres.